 Parameter Description -4colours <key:value> <key:value></key:value></key:value> Performs four colour vectorization using the specified parameters.
 You can specify zero or as many parameters as needed.
 Each parameter must be expressed by its key followed by a colon and then its value.
 Parameters must be separated by spaces, but there should be no spaces between a key and its value.
-For example: -4colours rgbdiff:20 dark:20 grey:120 white:250 dirt:200 rt:240 gt:240 bt:240 Here are the available keys: • rgbdiff: The threshold for tolerating mixed colours.
+For example: -4colours rgbdiff:20 dark:20 grey:120 white:250 dirt:200 rt:240 gt:240 bt:240 Here are the available keys: rgbdiff: The threshold for tolerating mixed colours.
 A lower value means mixed colours are interpreted as their dominant primary colour.
-A higher value means mixed colours are interpreted as either black or white, depending on their value.
-This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. • dark: The threshold for differentiating black.
+A higher value means mixed colours are interpreted as their value.
+This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. dark: The threshold for differentiating black.
 A higher value means lighter shades of dark colours and dark greys are vectorized as black.
-A lower value means only very dark areas are vectorized as black.
 Can be set to a value between 0.0 and 1.0

 Parameter Description or between 0 and 255. grey: The threshold for the interpretation of greys.
 Greys below this threshold are vectorized as black, and greys above this threshold are vectorized as white.
 Can be set to a value between 0.0 and 1.0 or between 0 and 255. white: The threshold for differentiating white.
 A lower value means darker shades of light colours and light greys are vectorized as white.
 A higher value means only very light areas are vectorized as white.
 This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. rt: The threshold differentiating red from black.
 A lower value means dark red is vectorized as red.
-A higher value means dark red is vectorized as black.
+A higher value means dark red is vectorized as red.
+A higher value means dark red is vectorized as green.
+A higher value means dark green is vectorized as green.
+A higher value means dark green is vectorized as black.
 This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. gt: The threshold differentiating green from black.
 A lower value means dark green is vectorized as green.
 A higher value means dark green is vectorized as black.
 This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. bt: The threshold differentiating blue from black.
-A lower value means dark blue is vectorized as blue.
-A higher value means dark blue is vectorized as blue.
-A higher value means dark blue is vectorized as blue.
-A higher value means dark blue is vectorized as black.
-This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. dirt: The size of dirt to remove, in world units squared.
-The suggested value to use is 200.
+A lower value means dark green is vectorized as black.
+This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. bt: The threshold differentiating blue from black.
+A lower value means dark blue is vectorized as black.
+This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. bt: The threshold differentiating blue from black.
+A lower value means dark blue is vectorized as black.
+This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255. bt: The threshold differentiating blue from black.
+A lower value means dark blue is vectorized as black.
+This parameter can be set to a value between 0.0 and 1.0 or between 0 and 255.